TrellixVulnTeam/swahilipython_SCMU/Doc/library/inspect.rst

    .. method:: Signature.bind(*args, **kwargs)

-      Create a mapping from positional and keyword arguments to parameters.
+      Create a mapping kutoka positional and keyword arguments to parameters.
       Returns :class:`BoundArguments` if ``*args`` and ``**kwargs`` match the signature, or raises a :exc:`TypeError`.